Endoscopic pituitary surgery (transsphenoidal)

 - Meningioma: a tumor that grows from the meninges (dura), the membrane that surrounds the brain and spinal cord.

-- Chordoma: a malignant bone tumor that grows from embryonic notochord remnants located at the base of the skull.
+- Chordoma: a malignant bone tumor that grows from the skull base.

 If you have a prolactinoma or a small (<10mm) non-secretory tumor, surgery may not be required.
 These types of tumors respond well to medication or may be observed with periodic MRIs to watch for tumor growth.

 Some tumors extend beyond the limits of the transsphenoidal approach.
-For these tumors, a more extensive operation that uses a craniotomy combined with skull base approaches may be needed (see Craniotomy).
+For these tumors, a more extensive craniotomy combined with skull base approaches may be needed.

 Who performs the procedure?